B2C

 The Core Problem

-When accessibility rules, business goals, and platform standards conflict and one solution can't satisfy them all.
+When accessibility rules, business goals, and platform standards conflict: one solution can't satisfy them all.

 The tension: